 Language Bindings¶

-YAMLStar provides native bindings for 9 programming languages, all using the same underlying shared library.
-This ensures 100% consistent behavior across all platforms.
+YAMLStar provides native bindings for 17 programming languages, all using the same underlying shared library.
+This ensures consistent YAML behavior across supported binding platforms.

 Available Bindings¶